amphp/injector/README.md

 will cache the shared instance the first time it is asked to create it.

-> **NOTE:** Once the Injector caches a shared instance, call-time definitions passed to `Auryn\Injector::make` will have no effect.
+> **NOTE:** Once the Injector caches a shared instance, call-time definitions passed to `Amp\Injector\Injector::make` will have no effect.
 Once shared, an instance will always be returned for instantiations of its type until the object is un-shared or refreshed:

 ### Instantiation Delegates

-Often factory classes/methods are used to prepare an object for use after instantiation. auryn allows you to integrate factories and builders directly into the injection process by specifying callable instantiation delegates on a per-class basis.
+Often factory classes/methods are used to prepare an object for use after instantiation.
+The injector allows you to integrate factories and builders directly into the injection process by specifying callable instantiation delegates on a per-class basis.
 Let's look at a very basic example to demonstrate the concept of injection delegates: